15 May 2022

-This time around they are shortlisted into three categories depending on whether you need a no-frills basic model, or the state of the art in 2020, or the sweet spot of price and performance in between.
+We’ve shortlisted them into three categories depending on whether you need a no-frills basic model, a state of the art 5G, or the sweet spot of price and performance in between.

 |D-Link DWR-921||150/50||4||SMA||Wi-Fi 4||4x 100|